Simple Chevron Pattern Tutorial

 Chevron stripes have been popular for a while now but combining them with turquoise, black and white is on trend!
-Black and white graphics are becoming ever more popular these days in clothing and home decor so I couldn’t think of a better way than to paint a wall in a tween room makeover.
+Black and white graphics are becoming ever more popular these days in clothing and home decor.
+Therefore, I couldn’t think of a better way than to paint a wall in a tween room makeover.
 If you’ve been watching my stories on Instagram lately then you’ve seen a glimpse behind the scene of my painting methods, but those stories disappear in 24 hours and I can’t tell you how many questions I’ve been answering.
 Here’s a very simple how-to tutorial to guide you thru this 18 foot by 8 foot wall that took me just under 7 hours to complete.
-It’s a bit trickier than the horizontal stripes that I posted earlier this Summer.
-To see that tutorial, click here.
-Here’s what you’ll need:
+It’s a bit trickier than the modern painted horizontal stripes that I posted earlier this Summer or the ombre turquoise bathroom walls

 What you need to paint wall stripes